 In 1986, we moved from our small little town of Gurnee and came to California.
 I anxiously waited for the day we could have a garden to start harvesting again.
 Cooking with what the garden provided was a way for us all to come together, work and BE with each other.
 We had supper every night at the dinner table together.
 Grace was never started until every one of us were sitting at the table.

 California was a fast paced, loud and wild concrete jungle.
 Our garden was the one thing that I could count on being the same.
-I praised God for that.
 It kept me grounded and served as a gentle reminder that no matter where we went, we would always have the garden to bring us together.

-I have been in the culinary industry for over 25 years and was formally trained through the California Culinary Academy in San Francisco and the Culinary Institute of America in New York.
-I have been doing private chef work and catering for the past 15 years.
+I have been in the culinary industry for over 25 years and was formally trained through the California Culinary Academy in San Francisco.

 I am a strong promoter of sustainable agriculture and the use of the freshest organic ingredients available.
 What I do not grow at home in my own garden, I purchase from local farmers within a 25 mile radius.
 My menus are based on what is available seasonally.
 I procure free-range chicken, organic beef and locally raised pork and game.
 Everything is made from scratch, from soup stocks, sauces, charcutterie, cheeses to different varieties of pastas, breads and pastries.